 In many ways, the Church will never be the same post-COVID-19.
 Throughout her history, the Church has developed in response to major global events, and today is no different.
 Churches have experienced so many adjustments in such a short period of time.
 Individuals, families, communities, even entire nations, have all been impacted in real and lasting ways.
 Although we do not know exactly what life will be like after the dust settles from this pandemic, we do recognize that we will be living in a new state of normalcy.
 We desire to help your church navigate into this “new normal” in a manner that will strengthen your ministry impact.

-This guide provides resources to help you prayerfully reflect on where your church is today, assess the possibilities of what tomorrow may look like, and develop thoughtful plans for living on mission as you reopen your church doors to your community.
+This guide provides resources (digital media services, floor stickers, church open signs etc.) to help you prayerfully reflect on where your church is today, assess the possibilities of what tomorrow may look like, and develop thoughtful plans for living on mission as you reopen your church doors to your community.

 Yes, many things have changed.
 However, some things remain unchanged: